GitTimeraider/Subscription-Tracker-docker/README.md

 ### Performance Issues
 1. Monitor system resources if running many subscriptions
 2. Check email server response times

+### Multi-User Issues
+1. **Cannot access admin settings**: Ensure you're logged in as an admin user
+2. **Cannot create users**: Only admin users can create new accounts
+3. **Missing subscriptions**: Check you're logged in as the correct user - data is isolated per user
+4. **Default admin account issues**:
+   - If default admin doesn't exist, restart the container to recreate it
+   - Check logs for user creation messages during startup

+### Locked Out of Admin Account
+1. Stop the container
+2. Delete the database file: `rm ./data/subscriptions.db`
+3. Restart the container (this will recreate the default admin account)
+4. **⚠️ Warning: This deletes ALL data including all users and subscriptions**

 ## 📄 License